mitanshu7/scientific_dataset_arxiv/README.md

 ## Scripts

-0. Setup the config file for intended usage stored in `scientific_dataset_arxiv` folder.
+0. `scientific_dataset_arxiv/config.py`: Setup this file for intended usage.

 1. `download_convert.py`: This script is used to download PDFs from Arxiv GCP bucket and convert them into text files.